HowTo: Group By Geography column

 POLYGON(1 1, 2 1, 2 2, 1 1) compares equal to

 POLYGON(2 2, 1 1, 2 1, 2 2).
-It also allows vertices and edges to diverge by ~1 micron, and due to this snapping it is necessarily not a transitive relation.
+It also allows vertices and edges to diverge by ~1 micron (this is called snapping distance and is used to make spatial algorithms robust), and due to this snapping it is impossible to make it a transitive relation.
 We can see this in the example below, where center point

 b is closer than 1 micron to both